-- Due to limited numbers of rooms available, not all students can stay in dormitories.
+- Due to limited numbers of rooms available, not all students can stay in dormitories

 - Shared kitchen, toilet and bathroom

-- Development of sense of the value of money
+- Development of understanding of finances

-- In many cases, you will have to pay shiki-kin (security deposit equal to a few months' rent), rei-kin (gratuity money), real estate agent's commissions, or other fees in advance.
+- In many cases, you will have to pay shiki-kin (security deposit equal to a few months' rent), rei-kin (gratuity money), real estate agent's commissions, or other fees in advance

 - Need to purchase all furniture and electrical appliances

-A joint guarantor is required when renting an apartment in Japan.
+A joint guarantor is generally required when renting an apartment in Japan.
 If you do not pay the rent in time or cause damage without paying for repairs, the landlord can demand that the joint guarantor pay for the overdue rent or repairs.
 There is a system in which school-related persons (student office or teaching staff) can serve as joint guarantors for international students with limited Japanese connections.
 A joint guarantor may not be needed if you conclude a contract that requires the payment of a guarantee charge.

 *Comprehensive Renters' Insurance for Foreign Students Studying in Japan

-This insurance program, which is managed by the Japan Educational Exchanges and Services (JEES), is designed to cover unexpected emergencies, such as fire, and to help an international student avoid unnecessarily inconveniencing their joint guarantor.
+This insurance program, which is managed by the Japan Educational Exchanges and Services (JEES), is designed to cover unexpected emergencies, such as fires, and to help an international students avoid unnecessarily inconveniencing their joint guarantor.